 Plant layers of native species, from low-lying ground covers to knee-high perennials to canopies of trees.
 Native birds love the protective shelter this provides for breeding.
 Include a bit of everything, from flowers to grasses to shrubs, for the best bird appeal.

-What Native Plants Thrive In The DC Area?
+What Native Plants Are Best in The DC Area?

-Here in the DC area, we have lots of great native plants.
-You’re bound to love a few of them for your landscape.
+We have lots of great native plants in Washington D.C.
+You’re bound to love a few of them for your commercial landscape.

 Let’s take a look at some great species of native trees, shrubs, vines and perennials.